Skip to content

 Where to stay in Cesky Krumlov

 When I visited Cesky Krumlov, I stayed a night at Hotel Bellevue and it made everything even better.
 The room that I was in was the Superior room and the view from there was pretty cool.
 Breakfast was amazing, they had pretty fast wi-fi, the people working there were really friendly and showed me a lot of places to see and to eat.
 I would advise everybody to stay there.
-You can trust me on that.
+Trust me on that.

 When it comes to food, I would tell you to go straight into Depo, a pub that shows you what is the beer culture in the Czech Republic.
 But they have more than beers, they have a menu focused on South Bohemian and Czech cuisine that made my lunch there even better than expected.
 I remember that I had a small entry of schnitzels and the main dish of pork belly that was beyond perfect.
 You need to try it.